+6. Choose the specific fund within the fund category chosen in #5 that you want the funds being switched to go into.
+For this example, I chose TD Canadian Index-e as it’s allocation had fallen well below my preferred level (30%).
+Ensure that whatever fund you are choosing has the “index-e” that denotes an e-Series fund attached to its name.

 The next window asks you to verify your transaction, which is that you want to move money from one fund (in this example: TD CDN Money Mkt) to buy more of another fund (in this example: TD Canadian Index-e).
-You will be asked to consent to receiving the Funds Facts electronically, after which you can click on the “I accept” button at the bottom of the page.
+You will be asked to consent to receive the Funds Facts electronically, after which you can click on the “I accept” button at the bottom of the page.

 And, the final window confirms your transaction.

 In addition to the method detailed above i.e. buying more of the lagging fund (a fund with less percentage than desired) with grant money accumulated in the Money Market fund, other strategies include: